ThinkingBeyond/BeyondQuantum-2025/Wasif Ahmed and Mohamedelfatih Seedahmed/README.md

 ## Motivation

-Compressed sensing and sparse signal processing are vital in many modern applications, from MRI imaging to wireless communication.
-Classical methods often rely on convex relaxation techniques that become computationally expensive for large dimensions.
-QAOA offers a hybrid quantum-classical approach that can exploit quantum parallelism to explore the solution space more efficiently.
 Our goal was to investigate whether QAOA can approximate a sparse signal by selecting the best K Fourier coefficients out of a set of N = 20.

 ## Method and Implementation